TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-01-03-how-to-complete-type-declarations-without-docblocks-with-rector.md

 <blockquote class="blockquote text-center mb-5 mt-5">
-    If PHPStorm or PHPStan knows what type it is,<br> there is a big chance you Rector can change it in everywhere in your code.
+    If PHPStorm or PHPStan knows what type it is,<br> there is a big chance Rector can change it everywhere in your code.
 </blockquote>

 <br>